 Edifying a restaurant-technology partnership with the people part of the equation

 Dillon notes that key to his satisfaction with Yext is its willingness to go above and beyond the contracted agreement to help Denny’s optimise its digital marketing.
-"We unveiled Yext at our most recent national convention and Yext was the only partner or vendor we invited to present its technology personally to the franchisees," notes Dillon.
-"Yext is now fundamentally embedded in our marketing initiatives and digital presence system, so it was crucial to us that the franchisees fully understand the opportunity and value Yext can provide when leveraged correctly and consistently.
+"We unveiled Yext at our most recent national convention and Yext was the only partner or vendor we invited to present personally its technology to the franchisees," notes Dillon.
+"Yext is now fundamentally embedded into our marketing initiatives and digital presence system, so it was crucial to us that the franchisees fully understand the opportunity and value Yext can provide when leveraged correctly and consistently."
 Dillon adds, "Yext helped us get our franchisees efficiently trained and the majority of them do use it on a regular basis.
 Yext is also coordinating a series of webinars to keep our franchisees engaged."

 "Truth be told the enormity of what Yext offers is not something that the folks within our four walls have the bandwidth to focus on.
 We had to find a vendor who’d be our watchdog for us — hold our hand, make sure we are doing the right things," says Dillon.
 "Yext has done that for us, and then some.
 Everyone on the team from top to bottom is fantastic."